 #3.
 Scout the location beforehand and review the lighting of the area using an app like the Photographers Ephemeris.
 Look for locations to shoot from where the sun is at your back.
 Look for colorful Fall or Spring backgrounds, or interesting plants or logs to include in the photo.
 Shoot early morning and late afternoon when the light is more dramatic and the ducks are more active.

 #4.
 Check the weather on the day of the shoot as well as the general weather pattern for the area.
 Ducks land and take off into the wind.
 The prevailing wind where I live is from the southwest.
-Positioning yourself with both the wind and sun at your back can lead to some great front lit takeoff and landing shots.
+Positioning yourself with both the wind and sun at your back can lead to some great front-lit takeoff and landing shots.

 #5.
 Consider camouflage.
 Ducks have great eyesight and in the wild are actively hunted during certain times of the year.
 This makes wild ducks very leery of people.
 The more you conceal yourself the more likely you are to get close and get the shot.
-It can be as simple as wearing clothing that are shades of brown, green and tan or as complicated as using commercial camouflage products.
+It can be as simple as wearing clothing that is shades of brown, green, and tan or as complicated as using commercial camouflage products.

 Getting your camera ducks in a row.

 After finding and studying the ducks I want to shoot, I turn my attention to the specific camera settings I think are best for the location and time of day I’ve chosen.
-For ducks, and most wildlife I photograph, I use similar settings.
+For ducks and most wildlife I photograph, I use similar settings.
 My wildlife camera is a Nikon D500 that I use primarily with either a 300mm f2.8 or 600m f4.
 Here’s how I choose to get my camera setting ducks in a row.

 #1.
 Shoot in manual mode, The ability to change shutter speed and aperture on the fly is important with dynamic subjects and the changing conditions that ducks are found in.